-Sometimes a new perspective can make all the difference when seeing the potential of a space, which is precisely what happened at a Disability Supported Accommodation house in south-east Sydney.
+Sometimes a new perspective can make all the difference when seeing the potential of a space, which is precisely what happened at a Supported Disability Accommodation (SDA) house in south-east Sydney.

 As one of many Supported Accommodation houses across New South Wales that transferred to Life Without Barriers from the Department of Family and Community Services, it wasn’t until Support Coordinator, Rachel Bartley, started working with the house residents last November, that she noticed an unused room.

-Guided by feedback from the residents, staff began sourcing items to turn their vision into a reality, such a fairy lights, craft activities and music devices.
-Then just as the they finally had all the supplies ready, the COVID-19 pandemic hit Australia, and Sydney went into lockdown.
+Guided by feedback from the residents, staff began sourcing items to turn their vision into a reality, such as fairy lights, craft activities and music devices.
+Then just as they finally had all the supplies ready, the COVID-19 pandemic hit Australia, and Sydney went into lockdown.

 “In a way the timing was perfect for this project – lockdown meant we had all this time at home and all the resources on hand to decorate and transform the room,” says Rachel.
 “Both staff and residents helped to bring it all together and once finished, it also gave the ladies an extra space to use while having to stay at home.”